Ficool

 And that was the bitterest truth of all.

-Remus exhaled slowly, rubbing a hand down his face, the fatigue not just in his bones but deeper—woven into him like a second skin.
-The tumour wouldn't be kind.
+Remus exhaled slowly, rubbing a hand down his face, the fatigue not just in his bones but deeper, woven into him like a second skin.
+Between the tumour and the curse that had long since worn him thin, he knew kindness would not be part of it.
 It would strip him slowly.
 Language first.
 Then memory.
 Then more.
-Until even she—sharp-eyed, flame-hearted Tonks—would look at him and see nothing but a stranger.
+Until even she, sharp-eyed, flame-hearted Tonks, would look at him and see nothing but a stranger.

 And he would forget her name.

 A noise caught at the back of his throat, half-laugh, half-sob, and he bit down on it hard.
-He couldn't afford that kind of indulgence.
+He could not afford that kind of indulgence.
 Not now.
-Not in front of her.
+Not again.
 Not ever.

 There were things worse than dying.

-Letting her love someone already vanishing—that was one of them.
+Letting her love someone already vanishing was one of them.

 So he would carry on.
 Quietly.
 Carefully.
 He would be her professor.
 Her mentor.
 Her friend, if she ever needed it.
 But never more.

 Remus found himself gazing out through the narrow, dust-frosted window, watching the soft grey settle over the castle grounds.
-That kind of stillness, just before spring rain—cool, expectant—usually calmed him.
-Today, it didn't.
+That kind of stillness, just before spring rain, cool and expectant, usually calmed him.
+Today, it did not.

 The room behind him, once a place of brisk instruction and the occasional scrape of chair legs or muttered spellwork, now felt far too quiet.
-The walls, still draped in faded diagrams and peeling charts of goblin rebellions, had grown familiar—comfortable, even.
+The walls, still hung with faded diagrams and peeling charts of goblin rebellions, had grown familiar, almost comfortable.
 A space that had, somehow, become theirs.

-In the far corner, a small desk bore the faint remnants of a past mishap—an ink stain she'd made weeks ago, knocking the bottle sideways mid-sentence, then laughing as though she'd done it on purpose.
+In the far corner, a small desk bore the faint remnants of a past mishap: an ink stain she had made weeks ago, knocking the bottle sideways mid-sentence, then laughing as though she had done it on purpose.
 That sound had stayed with him longer than he cared to admit.

 He turned slightly at the sound of rustling parchment.
-She was already seated, spreading her notes with the kind of determined efficiency that belied the chaos of scribbled margins and colour-coded history date references.
-Her hair was lilac—soft, loose, unbothered—and for some reason, the hue suited her newfound seriousness.
-There was something calmer about her now.
+Tonks was already seated, spreading her notes with the kind of determined efficiency that belied the chaos of scribbled margins and colour-coded history date references.
+Her hair was lilac, soft and loose, and for some reason, the hue suited her newfound seriousness.
+There was something calmer about her.
 Sharper.
 More deliberate.

 "I can't believe this is our last session," she said, adjusting her glasses with a lopsided smile.
 Her voice was light, but it struck something low in his chest all the same.